St John Passion: Musical architecture and sources

 The St John Passion is written for a four-part choir with soloists, as well as an instrumental ensemble of strings and basso continuo with pairs of flauti traversi and oboes, the latter both doubling on oboe da caccia.
-For special colors Bach also used lute, viola d'amore and viola da gamba, instruments that were already old-fashioned at the time.
+For special colors Bach also used lute, viola d'amore and viola da gamba, instruments that were already considered old-fashioned at the time.

 In present-day performances the part of Jesus is often given to one bass soloist, Pilate and the bass arias to another.
-Some tenors sing the Evangelist – a very demanding part – and the arias.
-The smaller parts (Peter, Maid, Servant) are sometimes performed by choir members.
+The part of the Evangelist and the tenor arias are often given to two different singers.
+The smaller parts (Peter, Maid, Servant) are usually performed by choir members.

 Bach followed chapters 18 and 19 of the Gospel of John in the Luther Bible, and the tenor Evangelist follows exactly the words of that bible.
 The compiler of the additional poetry is unknown.
 Models are the Brockes Passion and a Johannes-Passion by Christian Heinrich Postel.
 The first scene is in the Kidron Valley, and the second in the palace of the high priest Kaiphas.
 Part Two shows three scenes, one with Pontius Pilate, one at Golgatha, and the third finally at the burial site.
-The dramatic argument between Pilate, Jesus, and the crowd is not interrupted by reflective elements but a single central chorale, #22 (note that this particular numbering is only used by the NBA).
+The dramatic argument between Pilate, Jesus, and the crowd is not interrupted by reflective elements but a single central chorale.

+The numbering of the movements is different in different editions.
+The following table uses the numbers of the Neue Bach-Ausgabe (NBA).

-Bach followed the Gospel of John but added two lines from the Gospel of Matthew, the crying of Peter and the tearing of the veil in the temple (in Version I, this second line was replaced by the line from the Gospel of Mark).
+Bach followed the Gospel of John but added two lines from the Gospel of Matthew, the account of Peter's weeping and the rending of the veil in the temple (in Version I, this second line was replaced by the line from the Gospel of Mark).